-Because I’m an overachiever and my daughter is very verbal and showed interest, I started potty training her in April at 22 months old.
+Since I’m an overachiever and my daughter is very verbal and showed interest, I started potty training her at 22 months old.
 It was actually common for parents of the previous generation to potty train around 18 months!
 For millennial moms, this may seem a bit early because the current trend is training around two years old.
 Each child is different and although you should wait to see signs of readiness, you should also give it a try when you are ready to put in the work.

 I used the book Oh Crap!
 Potty Training: Everything Modern Parents Need to Know to Do It Once and Do It Right by Jamie Glowacki to daytime potty train my daughter.